 We support ventures in three ways:

 We are open to applications for funding from companies, charities, CICs and cooperatives.
 You do not need to be incorporated in the UK, but you should have a significant focus on supporting workers in the UK.
 You may have distribution partners in place, or this may be part of your future plans.

 Ventures who receive direct investment are likely to be at the pre-seed or seed stage, with a prototype or product showing some evidence that it can address the targeted problem.
 We’re looking for a team of people with the skills and experience to solve the identified problem, with an idea of a sustainable business model to support scale-up, and some evidence of user engagement and testing.

 We are looking to make equity investments in entities, but also have the capacity to make loans and other forms of investment where suitable.
 Approximate ticket size is £30k – 70k.

-In addition to funding ventures directly, we partner with Bethnal Green Ventures (BGV) to support some ventures through their Tech for Good Accelerator programme.
-If you would like to take part in this aspect of the programme, you will need to meet Resolution Venture’s investment criteria, BGV’s accelerator criteria, and will need to be a company incorporated with shares.
+In addition to funding ventures directly, we partner with Bethnal Green Ventures (BGV) to support some ventures through their Tech for Good Programme.
+If you would like to apply for investment through this route, you will need to meet Resolution Venture’s investment criteria, BGV’s criteria, and will need to be a company incorporated with shares.

 We also support all our ventures through:

 The issues surrounding low pay and insecure work are complex, and many have been exacerbated by the pandemic.
 We believe that there are opportunities for ventures to address these through a range of approaches.
 Below are some examples of the problems we are tackling, and how technology can help.
 You can also browse our current portfolio of ventures.

 Issue: Low-paid workers or those in insecure work lack of access to information about alternative jobs and training opportunities